 Although manual turret punches & presses are still in operation, they are very unlikely to be seen on a modern job shop floor.
 Instead, they are more often utilized in hand-work sheet metal shops that require a more craftsman-like or delicate approach to metal cutting and forming.

 Modern CNC Turret Punch Presses: Simple Machines, Complex Capabilities

-Today’s precision sheet metal fabrication shops must feature the very latest in turret punch press technology, and the integration of CNC into most machines — especially its ability to select multiple punch tools within a single run — has been the key to maintaining high levels of productivity for many fabrication companies.
+Today’s precision sheet metal fabrication shops must feature the very latest in turret punch press technology and tooling essentials, and the integration of CNC into most machines — especially its ability to select multiple punch tools within a single run — has been the key to maintaining high levels of productivity for many fabrication companies.
 It’s one of the primary ways fabricators keep up with the constant market demands for tighter tolerances and faster delivery.

 Turret punches & presses are, at their core, fairly simple machines, consisting of only three main parts: the punch, the die and the stripper.
 The punch is activated when a ram descends and causes it to precisely “punch” away material, resulting in holes of various shapes and sizes.
 While the integration of CNC would seem to complicate matters, for all intents and purposes, it’s actually simplified them overall.
 While the machines themselves may have become more elaborate, the sophisticated computer programs and simple push-button setup available with most punch presses have made them easier to operate as a whole and capable of delivering the tight tolerances demanded by customers.

 CNC-Operated Turret Punch Presses: Fast, Efficient, and Incredibly Accurate